Automattic/pym-shortcode/docs/readme.md

 ![Screenshot of the Pym Embed block in a post, with the block settings pane opened to show the block's options and advanced options](img/block-in-editor.png)

-For the block, all options available via shortcode arguments are available through the block's advanced options panel.
+For the block, all options available via shortcode arguments are available through the block's Advanced Options panel.

 ## Options